Cosmian/mse-cli/documentation/docs/scenarios.md

 !!! info "The app owner has to provide an SSL certificate when deploying its application, using the `ssl` paragraph in the config file."

-## The user trusts everybody: development mode:
+## The app user trusts everybody: development mode

 In this scenario, the app user trusts everyone.